Can I Buy My Totaled Car Back From the Insurance Company?

 What Can You Do With a Totaled Vehicle?

-Once you decide to buy back your totaled vehicle, you are probably going to wonder what you can do with it.
+Once you buy back your totaled vehicle, you will probably wonder what you can do with it.
 Here is what you need to know:

 - Repair it: You can take that $9,000 check and put it towards repairs to your vehicle.
 Remember that the damage done to the vehicle is likely to be greater than $9,000.
 You should get estimates before jumping into any repairs and having to pay hundreds or thousands of dollars out of pocket.